 - Commercial Use, Personal Use & Limitation

 All content on A-Z-Animals.com is copyrighted under the copyright laws of the United Kingdom.
 Re-distribution of our content in any form is strictly forbidden without prior written consent.

 UK copyright law permits short quotations under certain circumstances.
 This article explains how you can use portions of our content in your projects, and how the content should be cited/referenced correctly.

-You are welcome to quote short elements of our content in your website content, school work and other projects, providing that you cite the quote correctly as is outlined in the Citing Our Content section below.
+You are welcome to quote short elements of our content in your website content, college papers and other projects, providing that you cite the quote correctly as is outlined in the Citing Our Content section below.

 We will permit you to include a maximum of 500 characters of text per article in quotes, this is equivalent to a regular paragraph size, or half a large paragraph.
 Per article refers to articles on our website, therefore if you are sourcing content from the White Tiger article you are permitted to source a maximum of 500 characters from this article page (including all elements of the White Tiger page such as the article content, facts and translations).